Frequently Asked Questions

-This is possible by discussion and using wire, also this requires a printing test before to hoan the parameters.
+This is possible with discussion and using wire, this also requires a printing test in advance to hoan the parameters.

-Our standard lead time is ten working days after approval.
+Our standard lead time is ten work days after approval.
 Express delivery within a few days is also an option (in consultation).

 The price mainly depends on the size and volume of the part.
 The surface, order quantity, and required post-processing also affect the price.
 For a price indication, please use our calculation tool.
 We will assess your request and contact you to discuss printability.